reinderien/notto/readme.md

 C++ since they have no dedicated container, but the speedup is worth it. `push_heap` and `pop_heap` are both O(log(m)).
 Since the heap size remains small, the inner loop becomes O(1) amortised over `n`.

-In Python the best we can do is `bisect` into a list: the search operation is logarithmic but insertion is linear.
+In Python there is a similar `heapq` module.
+It offers a min-heap instead of a max-heap, so conversion is needed.

 Then consider the maximum cost delta between the start and end of this sequence where, beyond this delta, it will be impossible to see a cost smaller than at the start.
 This worst-case calculation is done by assuming that the distance